Keeley Hawes

 Keeley Hawes in Under the Greenwood Tree

 Keeley played the lead character, Alex Drake, in the crime drama "Ashes to Ashes," and later brilliantly portrayed Miss Delphox in one episode of "Doctor Who."
-She reminisced about her experiences working on these projects and continued to build a successful career in the entertainment industry.
+She continued building her successful career in the entertainment industry.

 My character runs the most secure bank in the universe, and there's a wonderful scene where you see the wealthiest people in the universe walking across this massive concourse...
 It reminded me of the bar scene from «Star Wars» - they all looked so dazzling, in crazy outfits.
 I appear with my monster called The Teller, some poor, sweating fellow in a suit... it's very funny, but quite dark.

-In the ambitious BBC miniseries "The Hollow Crown," an attempt to showcase all of William Shakespeare's historical plays together, Hawes portrayed Queen Elizabeth.
+In the ambitious BBC miniseries "The Hollow Crown," which showcased all of William Shakespeare's historical plays together, Hawes portrayed Queen Elizabeth.
 On set, the actress worked with stars like Benedict Cumberbatch, Jeremy Irons, and Tom Hiddleston.

 Keeley Hawes in The Hollow Crown